OpenHack/openhack.github.com/providence/index.markdown

 ### Next meetup

-* Our next meetup is scheduled for Monday, June 9th, 2014 from 6pm-11pm at [Basics Group](http://basicsgroup.com)
+* Our next meetup is scheduled for Monday, August 4th, 2014 from 6pm-11pm at [Basics Group](http://basicsgroup.com)

 ### Past meetups

+* June 9, 2014 - 6 attendees
 * May 5, 2014 - 7 attendees
 * April 7, 2014 - 7 attendees
 * March 3, 2014 - 6 attendees